CermakM/articles/stackedit/argo/argo-ansible-role.md

 ### Additional configuration

 There are additional configuration options.
-Among these would be for example **Artifact repository options**, which configures Argo controller to use an `s3` artifact storage, or **executor** configuration, i.e. choosing `kubelet`, `K8sApi` or `PNS` instead of the default `docker` executor, which can be useful for environment with restricted **security policy**.
+Among these would be for example **Artifact repository options**, which configures Argo controller to use an `s3` artifact storage, or **executor** configuration, i.e. choosing `kubelet`, `K8sApi` or `PNS` instead of the default `docker` executor, which can be useful for the environment with restricted **security policy**.

 I encourage you to check out the [Role Variables](https://github.com/CermakM/ansible-role-argo-workflows/blob/master/README.md#role-variables) section in the README to learn more about them.

 ### Example Playbook

 Here the only thing left before you're all up and ready is the **provisioning playbook**.
-Taking the example from the [README](https://github.com/CermakM/ansible-role-argo-workflows/blob/master/README.md) file, a basic playbook could like like this:
+Taking the example from the [README](https://github.com/CermakM/ansible-role-argo-workflows/blob/master/README.md) file, a basic playbook could look like this:

 ```yaml
 ---